Vitiligo Diet Chart in Homeopathy

 Have food high In Zinc

-Add Vitamin B-12 Rich Foods In Diet
+Add Vitamin B-12 Rich Foods to Your Diet

 Eat Folate-Rich Foods